Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Kiwi Creative‘s Dylan Zsigray explains that “it’s important to not forget about the best practices associated with SEO.”

-“The industry practices for blogs in 2017 differ from the best practices today, so it’s best to also take a look at your headings, blog structure, links, and images to ensure you’re meeting the ranking factors Google is looking for.”
+“The industry practices for blogs in 2017 differ from the best practices today, so it’s best also to take a look at your headings, blog structure, links, and images to ensure you’re meeting the ranking factors Google is looking for.”

 It’s true: If we look at SEO best practices back in 2010, you’d be advised to keyword stuff and build black hat links–two practices that could land a Google penalty, should you do them today.